-ADCETRIS® (brentuximab vedotin) is indicated for treatment of adult patients with:
+ADCETRIS® (brentuximab vedotin) is indicated for the treatment of:

-- Primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30-expressing mycosis fungoides (MF) who have received prior systemic therapy.
+Adult patients with primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30-expressing mycosis fungoides (MF) who have received prior systemic therapy

 Important Safety Information

 PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY (PML): JC virus infection resulting in PML and death can occur in ADCETRIS-treated patients.

 ADCETRIS concomitant with bleomycin due to pulmonary toxicity (e.g., interstitial infiltration and/or inflammation).

 - Peripheral neuropathy (PN): ADCETRIS causes PN that is predominantly sensory.
 Cases of motor PN have also been reported.
 ADCETRIS-induced PN is cumulative.
 Monitor for symptoms such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain, or weakness.
 Institute dose modifications accordingly.

 - Anaphylaxis and infusion reactions: Infusion-related reactions (IRR), including anaphylaxis, have occurred with ADCETRIS.
 Monitor patients during infusion.
 If an IRR occurs, interrupt the infusion and institute appropriate medical management.
 If anaphylaxis occurs, immediately and permanently discontinue the infusion and administer appropriate medical therapy.
 Premedicate patients with a prior IRR before subsequent infusions.
 Premedication may include acetaminophen, an antihistamine, and a corticosteroid.